But What Can I Do?

 Policy updates and how you can make a difference

-Federal Policy action opportunity - BY March 15th
+Federal action Alert -

 At a time that can seem very discouraging for environmental progress, both the Senate and House have passed permanent funding for the Land and Water Conservation Fund (LWCF).
 LWCF is the most important federal funding source for conservation.
 The money comes from offshore oil and gas royalties, not from taxpayers.